It's so much easier working in the present. You know what you're dealing with. No guess work involved. But the future. That's way off in the distance.

 It was refreshing to see those with age on their side talking about what an age–friendly city would look like to them.

-They know, from their own experiences and perspectives, what is working well and the positive characteristics of an age-friendly city.
+They know, from their own experiences and perspective, what is working well and the positive characteristics of an age-friendly city.

 They highlighted barriers.
 I always find service user and consumer forums very enlightening.
 In most cases where change is needed, to be effective, these groups must be involved as full partners.

 They should play a role in suggesting and recommending changes and in implementing and monitoring improvements.

 How prepared is New Zealand for the global trend of an ageing population?